 If you’ve never picked your own apples, we have a few tips and tricks you might want to review: Apple Picking Best Practices.

 Select Apple Types

-The Akane is a useful early season apple with an unusually good balance of sweet and sharp flavors.
+The Akane, sometimes known as the Tokyo Rose, is a Japanese cultivar that is one of the best early-season eating apples.
+It has an unusually good balance of sweet and sharp flavors.
 The flesh is firm rather than crisp, but with plenty of juice.

 This apple was developed to resemble the Washington State Golden Delicious.
 It has smooth skin, and it does not have the rust that Michigan Golden Delicious apples have.
 Its color is yellow-green, and it develops a pink blush if left on the trees long enough.
 It is excellent for eating, baking, or apple juice.
 When used for baking, less sugar will be needed.

 A classic American variety, and widely regarded as one of the best flavored apples with a good sweet/sharp balance.
 Exceptional Pie Apple!

 This apple has a unique spicy flavor with a yellow flesh.

 Empire is a sweet apple with a crisp texture and bright white flesh.
 Although Empire can be stored for a short period, it is best when eaten straight from the tree.
 It has the characteristic and unusual McIntosh flavor, often described in apple textbooks as “vinous”.
 Perhaps the best way to describe it is like a hint of melon or pineapple or elderflower.

 As with all McIntosh varieties, Cortland is at its best when eaten soon after being picked.
 The sweet flavor fades quickly, as does the crispness.
 An interesting characteristic of Cortland is that the flesh does not go brown very rapidly after being cut.